-We are excited to invite you to join the Global Conference on Education and Research (GLOCER 2017), which will be held during May 22-25, 2017 at the University of South Florida Sarasota-Manatee campus in Sarasota, Florida.
-Sarasota, Florida is home to amazing beaches including the #1 beach in America (Siesta Key), museums (The Ringling Museum), art galleries, state parks, lakes, and other attractions such as the Marie Selby Botanical Gardens, the G-Wiz Museum, and the Sarasota Jungle Gardens.
-USF Sarasota-Manatee is easily accessible by two airports (Sarasota-Bradenton International Airport-SRQ and Tampa International Airport-TPA).
-GLOCER Conferences are organized by Association of North America Higher Education International (ANAHEI) and sponsored by University of South Florida Sarasota-Manatee, Florida, USA.
+We are excited to invite you to join the Global Conference on Education and Research (GLOCER 2019), which will be held during May 21-24, 2019 at the University of South Florida Sarasota-Manatee campus in Sarasota/Bradenton, Florida.
+Sarasota/Bradenton, Florida is home to amazing beaches including #1 beach in America (Siesta Key), Anna Maria Island, museums (The Ringling Museum), art galleries, state parks, lakes, and other attractions such as the Marie Selby Botanical Gardens, the South Florida Museum, Bradenton River Walk, the G-Wiz Museum, and the Sarasota Jungle Gardens.
+USF Sarasota-Manatee is easily accessible by two airports (Sarasota-Bradenton International Airport-SRQ and Tampa International Airport- TPA).
+GLOBE Conferences are organized by Association of North America Higher Education International (ANAHEI) and sponsored by University of South Florida Sarasota-Manatee, Florida, USA.

-GLOCER 2017 aims to bring together researchers, scientists, scholar and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of Global Education and Research and discuss the practical challenges encountered and the solutions adopted.
+GLOCER Conference aims to bring together researchers, scientists, scholar, and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of Global Education and Research and discuss the practical challenges encountered and the solutions adopted.
 English is the official language of the conference.
 We welcome paper submissions.

 Topics of interest for submissions include, but are not limited to:

 - Adult Development, Adult Learning, Continuing Education, Learning Styles, Literacy, Professional Development, Self-directed Learning

 - Curriculum and Instruction Development

 - Education in Other Specialties